 The Christian Broadcasting Network has partnered with Rabbi Erica and Mark Gerson to match your generosity and turn $1 million into $2 million.
-Because of compassionate people like you, we have already raised over $600,000!
-Help us get across the finish line by May 1st.
+The response has been so strong and we want to make sure everyone has an opportunity to be part of this incredible work, so we've extended the deadline to May 21st.
+Because of compassionate people like you, we have already raised over $750,000!
+Help us get across the finish line by May 21st.

 "Whoever saves a life, it is considered as if he saved an entire world." —The Talmud

 Dr. Fielder trained at Johns Hopkins and is the co-founder of AMHF.
 He has served and saved the overlooked in Kenya for more than a decade.

 Dr. Hansen moved his wife and four children to a remote part of Africa to teach the next generation of Kenya doctors the art of pediatric surgery.

 Dr. Fader, originally from Michigan, is using his medical skills to save tens of thousands of lives each year in one of the world’s poorest countries.

 Dr. Ter Haar has worked at a remote Christian hospital in Africa for the past two decades helping cut maternal mortality rates by 75% through his years of service.

 Dr. Mwenyemaili, Chief Medical Officer in Maua, Kenya, is the only surgeon for 3,000 square kilometers.